Royal Caribbean vs. Norwegian Cruise Line (NCL): 10 Major Differences Between The Lines

 When it comes to cruising, two of the biggest players are Norwegian Cruise Line and Royal Caribbean.
 If you are planning to set sail, the odds are high you’ll be at least looking at one of these lines.

-Of course, if you are about to set sail — or if you are just planning your next vacation — then you might wonder exactly what the difference is between the two.
+Of course, if you are about to cruise — or if you are just planning your next vacation — then you might wonder exactly what the difference is between the two.
 After all, at first glance they both seem to offer a similar experience with massive ships sailing to exotic ports of call with thousands of passengers.

 Below, we cover some of the bigger differences between Norwegian Cruise Line and Royal Caribbean.
 This should give you a better idea of what you can expect on each cruise line and if it’s the right fit for you.